-The Coroner, also known as a medicolegal death investigator, is a professional who responds to the most horrific death scenes imaginable.
+The coroner, and deputies, are professionals who responds to some of the most horrific death scenes imaginable.
 Those who enter this forensic profession must possess strength in body, character and ethics in order to perform this very important service to the public.

 Their duties include:

 - Entering crime and accident scenes dealing with death many times on a daily basis

 - Encountering all aspects of diseases, body fluids, drugs and weapons that may have potential harmful effects on them, simply from their presence

 - Entering homes ranging from dirty, pack-rat conditions, to executive mansions.

 - Dealing with emotionally charged conditions involving the death of children, parents, wives and husbands, and always maintain a professional attitude regardless of the circumstances